Linux Network Monitoring with Iptraf/Iptraf-ng

 yum install iptraf iptraf-ng

-Once Iptarf is installed, you can launch it by typing the following command in the terminal:
+Once Iptraf is installed, you can launch it by typing the following command in the terminal:

 sudo iptraf

-This will launch the Iptarf interface, from where you can start monitoring your network.
+This will launch the Iptraf interface, from where you can start monitoring your network.

-How to Use Iptarf to Monitor Network Traffic and Bandwidth
+How to Use Iptraf to Monitor Network Traffic and Bandwidth

 Viewing all network card traffic